baitoeynatchaya/Coconut-Classification/backend/readme.md

 python main.py

 bug
- - update user image size
+ - update user image size and it replace all tag in div
  - should change BG color when click in analyze button instead of hover
+ - when success is automatic refresh

+what to do feature
+  - update project structure(script part)